bwarren2/vim-for-the-impatient/0000-intro.md

   1. to shorten the evaluation time.
 I want you to hit the *informed* "I know whether I want this" point as fast as possible.
   2. to pave this very rocky road for people with a low tolerance for nonsense.

+The "*informed*" qualifier is important.
+I think there is an unexamined middle ground between "the 5 minute intro" and "goodbye weekend"; enough time to actually understand the tool without totally drinking the kool-aid.
+That is my target, which is probably a couple of hours.

 ## Why Bother

 Vim's power comes from three places: its composable command system, its configurability, and its ecosystem.